lizmat/Updown/README.md

 #### node_metrics

-Returns a `Hash` of `Updown::Metrics` objects for the given "check_id" about overall metrics per monitoring server in the `Updown` network, keyed to "node_id".
+Returns a `Hash` of `Updown::Metrics` objects for the given "check_id" about overall metrics per monitoring server in the `Updown.io` network, keyed to "node_id".
 Optionally takes two named arguments.

 `:from`, a `DateTime` object indicating the **start** of the period for which to provide overall metrics.
 Defaults to `DateTime.now.earlier(:1month)`.